marko-js/marko/README.md

 Sometimes it is important to _not_ re-render a DOM subtree.
 This may due to either of the following reasons:

 - Improved performance
-- DOM node contains externally provided content
+- DOM nodes contains externally provided content
+- DOM nodes have internal state that needs to be maintained

 Marko Widgets allows DOM nodes to be preserved by putting a special `w-preserve` or `w-preserve-body` attribute on the HTML tags that should be preserved.
-Preserved DOM nodes will be re-inserted into newly rendered widgets automatically.
+Preserved DOM nodes will be reused and re-inserted into a widget's newly rendered DOM automatically.

 ```html
 <div w-bind>